buttonsrtoys/gen_expects/README.md

         });
     }

-and the `genExpects` function walks the tree and generates expects statements to the debug console or terminal:
+and the `genExpects` function walks the widget tree and outputs expect statements to the debug console or terminal:

 	/// Replace your call to generateExpects with the code below. expect(find.byType(MyHomePage), findsOneWidget);